 The subtly wide shape of the boat neck gives the body this wonderful balance, compared to the hips and waist.
 With a flat chest this is an easy way to achieve a more cohesive body shape.

-All that being said, if you have a flat chest and very broad shoulder this isn’t necessarily going to be the best neckline for you.
+All that being said, if you have a flat chest and very broad shoulders this isn’t necessarily going to be the best neckline for you.
 Going back to the widening effect the boat neck provides, when worn with broad shoulders it will accentuate that attribute.

 This is one of the most “basic” necklines out there, yet they look great on women with a smaller bust.